-Date of Last Review/Update: Dec.
-9, 2024 Date Last Reviewed with Faculty: Oct.
-24, 2024
+Date of Last Review/Update: Aug.
+2, 2024

+Our School Safety Plan for will be reviewed with Faculty: Aug.
+12, 2024

 2024-25 School Safety Plan

 Every student and teacher has the right to attend a school free from physical and psychological harm.
 To help schools achieve these vital goals, the State of California has mandated that each K-12 school develop a comprehensive school safety plan.
 Reviewed annually, a school's safety plan is the result of a systematic planning process in cooperation with local public safety agencies, community leaders, parents, pupils, teachers, administrators, and other persons interested in the prevention of campus crime and violence.
 Each school's safety plan addresses the following key areas: preparedness, mitigation and prevention, response and recovery.